 Recruiting under this scheme is open!
-Please note, recruitment is not ran in academic years, intake start dates can vary throughout the year.
+Please note, recruitment does not run in academic years.
+Intake start dates can vary throughout the year.

 Overview: A two-year Graduate Diploma in Professional Policing Practice (PPPD).

 Is this route for you: This route is for anyone who already holds a degree in any subject area and would like to work as an operational police officer for Cumbria Constabulary whilst obtaining a diploma.

 Before you start: To be accepted onto the DHEP, candidates have to meet the Constabulary's DHEP eligibility criteria and successfully pass the stages of the Constabulary's police officer recruitment process.